mhagander/munin2nagios/README.rst

 	  -x HOSTS, --excludehost=HOSTS
 	                        Hosts to exclude.
 Any hosts matching the specified regexp will have all their checks disabled.
+	  -z, --flatten         Flatten hostnames by removing the domain part

 A typical example will look something like this::